peter88213/novelyst/docs/usage.md

 that scenes within a "Notes", "Unused", or "To do" chapters are of the same type after moving them there.
 - Refreshing the tree may trigger the "Modified" flag.
 - When refreshing the tree, "Normal type" chapters in the *Research* tree are moved to the *Narrative* tree.
+- When refreshing the tree, parts and chapters are renumbered according to the settings.

 #### Reload the yWriter project